Kenin of US tops Muguruza at Australian Open for 1st major

 Muguruza took the last two games of the opening set to move in front.

-Her play elevated somewhat, yes, but the biggest change was that Muguruza's level dropped.
+Kenin's play elevated, yes, but Muguruza's dropped.
 Her serve percentage and speed dipped.
 Her footwork was problematic.

 Follow Howard Fendrich on Twitter at http://twitter.com/HowardFendrich